Quantum Network: Security Assessment and Key Management: Security assessment

 Suppose Eve can only successfully hack one of the intermediate nodes, she can only learn $y$ or $x \oplus y$, and hence the transmission of $x$ is still secure.
 In fact, if Eve can only hack the nodes in one of the two paths (red or blue), the transmission is secure.
 Only when Eve can hack nodes from both paths, say $c_2$ and $c_3$, she can eavesdrop the message.
 Obviously, the two-path scheme is securer than the single-path one in practice.

-Generally, we can increase the number of paths to increase the communication security.
+Generally, we can increase the number of paths to increase communication security.
 The two-path scheme shown in Box \ref{tab:2path} can be generalized to a multi-path scheme.
-Sometimes, adding a path may not increase the security.
-For example, in the aforementioned two-path strategy, if we add the third path, $\text{Alice}\rightarrow c_1\rightarrow c_4\rightarrow c_5 \rightarrow \text{Bob}$, the security will not be enhanced since any hacking strategy that can successfully break the security of the two-path scheme will also break this three-path case.
-In order to design a robust communication scheme against compromised nodes, the crucial question here is to add proper paths.
-From the hacking point of view, given a communication scheme and a maximal number of nodes she can hack, Eve should choose the nodes to be compromised smartly so that the attack works.
+In an $n$-path scheme, Alice sends $x \oplus y_1 \oplus y_2 \cdots \oplus y_{n-1}, y_1, y_2, ..., y_{n-1}$ by $n$ paths.
+Then it follows step 2, 3 and 4 in Table~\ref{tab:2path}.
+Finally, Bob can recover the message $x$.
+Sometimes, adding a path may not increase security.
+For example, in the aforementioned two-path strategy, adding the third path, $a\rightarrow c_1\rightarrow c_4\rightarrow c_5 \rightarrow b$, cannot enhance security since any hacking strategy that can successfully break the security of the two-path scheme will also break this three-path scheme.
+Our target is to design a robust communication scheme against as many compromised nodes as possible.

 Now, we model communication schemes and define the security levels regarding a quantum network formally.
-Denote $\mathcal{M}$ to be the set of paths used in a communication scheme.
-All the paths goes from Alice to Bob.
-In data transmission, Alice generates $|\mathcal{M}|$ random bit strings, $y_1, y_2, \dots, y_{|\mathcal{M}|}$, and sends each through the paths in the set $\mathcal{M}$ independently similar to the one described in Box \ref{tab:2path}.
-Here, we can see that a path set $\mathcal{M}$ corresponds to a communication scheme.
+In a quantum network represented by a graph $G=(\mathcal{N},\mathcal{L})$, we denote $\mathcal{M}$ to be the set of paths used in a communication scheme, which has one-to-one correspondence to the communication scheme, and denote $\mathcal{A}\subseteq \mathcal{N} \setminus \{a,b\}$ the set of compromised nodes, which uniquely determines Eve's hacking strategy.
+We introduce a Boolean function $sec(\mathcal{A}, \mathcal{M})$ of a communication scheme and hacking strategy, which is defined as follows.